bambora/dev.bambora.com/source/includes/online/carts/_woocommerce.md

 2. Click the tab **Checkout** and select **Bambora**

-3. Enter and adjust the settings which are described in the **Checkout settings** section.
+3. Enter and adjust the settings which are described in the **Settings** section.

-4. Click **Save Changes** when done and you are ready to use the Bambora Checkout
+4. Click **Save Changes** when done and you are ready to use Bambora Checkout

 ## Create an API user